zeke-john/codecall/README.md

 Even though Grok 4 was heavily trained on tool calling.
 Result?
 It hallucinates tool call XML syntax in the middle of responses, writing the format but not triggering actual execution.
 The model “knows” the syntax exists but doesn’t use it correctly.

-### 5. Privacy

-Every intermediate result flows through the model provider.
-That 10,000 row customer spreadsheet?
-That internal employee database?
-All of it goes into the model's context window and through the API provider's infrastructure.

 ## The Solution

 Let models do what they're good at: **writing code**.